Breaking News: Kentucky Medical Marijuana Scams (2025-2026):

-If you thought Kentucky’s medical cannabis rollout was finally getting smoother, 2025 has proven otherwise.
+If you thought Kentucky’s medical cannabis rollout would smooth out in 2026, the scam problem has not gone away — it has grown.
 Alongside legitimate clinics and licensed physicians, a wave of new medical marijuana scams has spread across the state, from fake clinics to social-media “certifiers” and bogus out-of-state promises.

 The good news?